jtwhit/cmplxsys-530-project/README.md

 ### By Jason Whitfield

 ## Code of Interest
-Simulation code is contained in `distribution.cpp`, `SearchEngine.cpp`, `simulate.cpp`, `User.cpp`, and `WebPage.cpp`.
-The other files are display code and parameter sweep framework.
+Simulation and ANTs code is contained in `ANTS.cpp`, `distribution.cpp`, `SearchEngine.cpp`, `simulate.cpp`, `User.cpp`, and `WebPage.cpp`.
+The other files are just for running the simulations efficiently.

 ## Building and Running Project
 Requires CMake version 3.5+ and a compiler with C++17 support.